Lightening Your Hair With Lemon Juice: Here’s What You Need to Know

 Lemon Juice To Lighten The Hair: How Does It Work?

 To understand how lemon juice can lighten your hair, you must first know how bleach works.
 Bleach oxidizes the melanin of your hair and depletes your natural hair color, giving it a lighter appearance instantly.
-Citric acid, the main component of lemon juice, is a natural bleaching agent (1).
-It absorbs into the hair easily and works with the UV rays from sunlight to accelerate the brightening process.
+Citric acid, the main component of lemon juice, is a natural bleaching agent with oxidizing properties (1).
+It absorbs into the hair easily and works with the UV rays from sunlight to accelerate the hair brightening process.
 Just like bleach, it oxidizes the melanin of your tresses, resulting in visibly lighter hair.

 Now that you know how lemon juice can help lighten your hair, find out whether it works on dark hair or not.